Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * +10 (1): Flags:
   * bit 0: Set for passive connection
   * bit 1: Set for resident connection
+  * bit 2: Use TLS
+  * bit 3: Verify the server certificate (only when using TLS on an active connection)
+  * bits 4-7: Unused, must be zero
+* +11 (2): Address of the server host name for certificate validation, or zero to skip host name validation (only when using TLS on an active connection and "Verify the server certificate" is set)

 If the connection is open in active mode, a remote IP address and a remote port must be specified.
 The implementation must start trying to actively establish a connection (that